coreos/docs/os/booting-on-digitalocean.md

 don't recommend it.
 Read the [release notes][release-notes] for specific features and bug fixes.

+**NOTE: Deploying CoreOS on DigitalOcean is by standard not secure,** because DigitalOcean does not allow private networking.
+That means that even though you use private networking, you can still be attacked from others inside DigitalOceans private network.

 The following command will create a single droplet.
 For more details, check out
 <a href="#via-the-api">Launching via the API</a>.